 - Drain most of the fat from the pan and chop the bacon into small pieces and set aside.

-- Cut ½ inch deep criss cross patterns into the chicken to score it so the flavors can have more ridges to settle into.
+- Cut ½ inch deep crisscross patterns into the chicken to score it so the flavors can have more ridges to settle into.

-- Coat the chicken with the canola oil and ranch dressing powder.
+- Coat the chicken with the vegetable oil and ranch dressing powder.

 - In the same pan you made the bacon in, brown the chicken on both sides until it is almost done (again we are going to bake this so it will continue to cook in the oven).

-- Cut the chicken into one inch cubes. and set aside.
+- Cut the chicken into one-inch cubes and set aside.

 - Cook your pasta according to package directions minus one minute.
 The pasta will finish in the oven too.